What is Multi-Factor Authentication (MFA)?

 How to access Outlook Web App (OWA) with MFA

-Once you have configure the MFA with the Microsoft Authenticator app, you can access Office 365 service with MFA using you phone as a security token.
-For details, please visit Using Outlook Web App (OWA) with MFA.
+Once you have configured the MFA with the Microsoft Authenticator app, you can access Office 365 service with MFA using your phone as a security token.
+For details, please visit FAQ: Using Outlook Web App (OWA) with MFA.

-What if my software does not support MFA
+What if the email client software I use does not support MFA?

-If you have any software (e.g. Thunderbird mail client) does not support modern authentication like MFA, you need to generate a "App Password" for authentication.
-Please visit Create an app password for non browser clients for details.
+If the software you use (e.g. Thunderbird mail client) does not support modern authentication like MFA, you need to generate an "App Password" for authentication.
+Please visit FAQ: Create an app password for non-browser clients for details.